Semester 2 Credit Value: | 10 |

 Essay | 2 | A | 100 | 2000 word essay |

-Students will be assessed by a 200-word essay and will be able to choose from a range of essay questions.
+Students will be assessed by a 2000-word essay and will be able to choose from a range of essay questions.
 The essays test the ability to think analytically, creatively, self-critically and independently as well as managing one’s own work to set time limits.
-This assessment method also gauges the students’ ability to move between generalisation and appropriately detailed discussion, to cite relevant texts and interpret them adequately, to discover examples in support of or to challenge a position, and to distinguish between relevant and irrelevant considerations.
+This assessment method also gauges students’ ability to move between generalisation and appropriately detailed discussion, to cite relevant texts and interpret them adequately, to discover examples in support of or to challenge a position, and to distinguish between relevant and irrelevant considerations.

 N/A

-Disclaimer: The information contained within the Module Catalogue relates to the 2022/23 academic year.
-In accordance with University Terms and Conditions, the University makes all reasonable efforts to deliver the modules as described.
 Modules may be amended on an annual basis to take account of changing staff expertise, developments in the discipline, the requirements of external bodies and partners, and student feedback.
-Module information for the 2023/24 entry will be published here in early-April 2023.
+Module information for the 2025/26 entry will be published here in early-April 2025.
 Queries about information in the Module Catalogue should in the first instance be addressed to your School Office.